andrew/ultimate-awesome/README.md

 - [awesome-pycharm-plugins](https://github.com/jonzarecki/awesome-pycharm-plugins) - A curated list of awesome Pycharm plugins.
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
 - [quora](https://github.com/learn-anything/quora) - Awesome Quora Topics.
+- [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.
 - [awesome-aragon](https://github.com/lkngtn/awesome-aragon) - Curated list of resources related to the Aragon Ecosystem .
 - [awesome-contao](https://github.com/may17/awesome-contao) - A helpful list of awesome things related to the Contao CMS.